-Learn how to easily prepare this colorful, simple yet tasty yu sheng to welcome the Chinese New Year with a prosperity toss (lo hei) without feeling overwhelmed.
+Learn how to easily prepare this colorful, simple yet tasty yu sheng / prosperity toss salad to welcome the Chinese New Year with a prosperity toss (lo hei) without feeling overwhelmed.
+This recipe also includes two kinds of plum dressing you can choose from to toss with your prosperity salad.

 I learned about this tradition of lo hei when I was in Singapore.
 I was able to participate in this fun ceremony sponsored by the company I worked for back then.
 Businesses like to have yee sang to bring them more fortunes and prosperity.
 Restaurants charge hefty price for yu sheng.
 I always thought making yu sheng at home is troublesome and probably not something I can do at home, but that’s not true.
 My version of yu sheng is not super fancy.
 I did not use raw salmon or slices of abalones, but I can tell you that it’s still very tasty and my husband who had yu sheng for the first time love it!